Particular/Workshop/exercises/04-integration/README.md

 ### Step 3

 In the `Divergent.Shipping` project, configure the destination endpoint for the `ShipWithFedexCommand`.
-To do this use the `routing` object obtained when configuring the transport and add the following statement
+To do this use the `endpoint` object for configuring NServiceBus and add the following statement

 ```
 endpoint.Configure(routing =>